 How the temperature control works

 The air temperature in both the refrigerator and freezer compartments is regulated by the temperature control.
 This device senses the changes in the air temperature and will send voltage to the necessary components in the cooling system in order to lower the air temperature or shut off that voltage when the air temperature has reached the appropriate level.
 If any of these components are malfunctioning, it’s time to perform a refrigerator temperature control thermostat test.

 The two types of temperature controls

-Depending on the refrigerator model, there are two types of temperature controls: older or smaller refrigerators will use a mechanical thermostat switch and sensing bulb assembly; more recent models will use an electronic control board that works with one or more sensors.
+Depending on the refrigerator model, there are two types of temperature controls: older or smaller refrigerators will use a mechanical thermostat switch and sensing bulb assembly; more recent models will use an electronic refrigerator control board that works with one or more sensors.
 While many refrigerators have one control located in the refrigerator compartment to control the temperature in both the refrigerator and freezer compartments, some models will use a separate control to set the temperature in the freezer.

 The temperature control allows voltage to travel to the compressor and fan motors